-Power-up is defined as the condition when the power supply is $\underline{\text{turn}}\text{ed}$ on and V{CC} crosses Vswitch voltage.
-During this time, the CS must be enabled to follow the V{CC} voltage.
-Therefore, CS must be connected to V{CC} through a suitable pull-up resistor.
+Power-up is defined as the condition when the power supply is turned on and VCC crosses Vswitch voltage.
+During this time, the CS must be enabled to follow the VCC voltage.
+Therefore, CS must be connected to VCC through a suitable pull-up resistor.
 As a built in safety feature, CS is both edge-sensitive and level-sensitive.
 After power-up, the device is not selected until a falling edge is detected on CS.
-This ensures that CS must have been HIGH, before going LOW to start the first operation.
+This ensures that CS is HIGH, before going LOW to start the first operation.

-As described earlier, nvSRAM performs a Power-Up RECALL operation after power-up and therefore, all memory accesses are disabled for t{FA} duration after power-up.
+As described earlier, nvSRAM performs a Power-Up RECALL operation after power-up and therefore, all memory accesses are disabled for $t{FA}$ duration after power-up.
 The HSB pin can be probed to check the Ready/Busy status of nvSRAM after power-up.